zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/setup.md

 A form must be structured inside of a Section or Column enabled as a [Form Area](./forms/concept#form-area).

 1. Open the builder and edit a new or an existing Layout.
-1. Add a new Section and access it settings Advanced Panel.
+1. Add a new Section and access its settings Advanced Panel.
 1. Toggle the **Enable as Form Area** checkbox.

 Notice that the Form Configuration button has been enabled.
 We will get back to it later, but now let's finish the form structure.